 Day 0: LA to Lordsburg

 13 hours is far too long to spend on a train, but for eighty dollars it’s what Kevin and I did to get to Lordsburg, the base camp of the CDT.
 Boarded in LA at 11pm in a small cabin with an eclectic group of passengers, no one getting off at Lordsburg except us.
 Fell asleep to the lights of suburbia outside Pomona and woke up to a beautiful desert sunrise in Arizona.
 It was surprisingly green through the Sonoran desert, but as we entered New Mexico the cottonwood trees and saguaro cacti fell away to reveal a sea of brown sand and red rock.
+Home for the next month or so.
 Passed through tiny town after tiny town and then it was our stop.

 Starting to get a nervous excitement setting up to sleep in my cot, tomorrow it’s time for another summer on a new trail!